 BY HARNESSING THE POWER OF BUSINESS ACTION AND POLICY AMBITION, WE’RE DRIVING PROGRESS ACROSS KEY SYSTEMS AND THE ECONOMY AS A WHOLE.

-We Mean Business Coalition is proof that the private sector is shifting and real momentum is growing for faster, bolder action on climate.
-Unprecedented collaboration across industries, collective courage from leading companies, an unbending commitment to evidence-based policy-making, and a shared vision of a global economy that is both green and just.
-Now the pressure is on for climate action at speed and with scale.- Paul Polman, Business leader, Campaigner, author of 'Net Positive: how courageous companies thrive by giving more than they take'
+We Mean Business Coalition is proof that the private sector is shifting.
+Real momentum is growing for faster, bolder action on climate, unprecedented collaboration across industries, collective courage from leading companies, an unbending commitment to evidence-based policymaking, and a shared vision of a global economy that is both green and just.
+Now the pressure is on for climate action at speed and with scale.- Paul Polman, business leader, campaigner, author of 'Net Positive: how courageous companies thrive by giving more than they take'

 Economies